ypark9/yopa.page/content/blog/2026-02-28-Strands-vs-LangGraph.md

     return json.dumps({"status": check_job_status(job_id)})
 ```

 **Before production**: If async tool usage looks like it'll exceed 60-70% of traffic, we'll re-evaluate LangGraph.
-By then, maybe AgentCore lifts the 30-second init limit, or maybe we invest in Docker pre-compilation to make LangGraph deployable.
-We'll see.
+By then, the runtime and framework versions may have changed, so repeat the image-build and lifecycle measurements instead of relying on the historical 30-second observation.

 ## The Numbers

-Here's where the metrics stand so far:
+Here's where the metrics stood in the February 2026 PoC:

 | Metric | Value |
 |--------|-------|